SeyZ/baboon/README.md

 eventually, a conflict will occur (Baboon even tells you on which file it will happen).

-Time to blame to culprit !
+Time to blame the culprit !
 (Yeah, Baboon also tells you who originated the conflict)

 He's lucky anyway.
 At this point, the merge conflict is super easy to solve,